DPDK/dpdk/doc/guides/prog_guide/poll_mode_drv_paravirtual_vmxnets_nic.rst

 IPv6 offloads, and MSI/MSI-X interrupt delivery.
 Because operating system vendors do not provide built-in drivers for this card, VMware Tools must be installed to have a driver for the VMXNET3 network adapter available.
-One can use the same device in an Intel® DPDK application with VMXNET3 PMD introduced in Intel® DPDK API.
+One can use the same device in a DPDK application with VMXNET3 PMD introduced in DPDK API.

-Currently, the driver provides basic support for using the device in an Intel® DPDK application running on a guest OS.
+Currently, the driver provides basic support for using the device in a DPDK application running on a guest OS.
 Optimization is needed on the backend, that is, the VMware* ESXi vmkernel switch, to achieve optimal performance end-to-end.

 In this chapter, two setups with the use of the VMXNET3 PMD are demonstrated: